top of page

 Santiago Schnell

 Santiago served as the Chair of the Department of Molecular & Integrative Physiology at the University of Michigan Medical School, while holding the John A. Jacquez Collegiate Professorship of Physiology.
 Santiago is recognized internationally as a pioneer in the field of mathematical and computational biology.
 A native of Venezuela, he received his Licentiate in Biology from Universidad Simón Bolívar and a doctorate in Mathematical Biology from the University of Oxford.
 He held a Junior Research Fellowship at Christ Church, and was Wellcome Trust Senior Research Fellow at the Wolfson Centre for Mathematical Biology in the Mathematical Institute at the University of Oxford.
 His academic experience at Oxford inspired the conviction that scientists are enriched by acquiring a broad humanistic formation, and that the university is the ideal setting for this endeavor.
 After spending 15 years at Michigan, Santiago began his tenure as Dean of the College of Sciences of the University of Notre Dame on September 1, 2021.
-Santiago is co-founder of the Bur Oak Foundation.
+Santiago is a founding member of the Bur Oak Foundation.

 bottom of page